At Nourished, we focus on our favourites - B3, B6 and B12 - but they all have important roles to play in achieving optimum health.

 While B-vitamins are available in various foods, supplementation is a good idea for anyone looking to make sure they’re getting enough.
 It’s not always possible to track the contents of your diet - especially if you’re living a high-octane lifestyle - so a supplement is an easy way to get peace of mind about your body’s overall health.

-Nourished B Blend is available to add to your personalised vitamin stack.
+Nourished B Blend is available to add to your personalised gummy stack.
 It’s a mixture of the best B-vitamins (B3, B6 and B12) to keep your body, mind and metabolism operating at peak performance.
 This chewable gummy supplement has a delicious pineapple taste - why not try it in your next stack?